anonhostpi/ClearScriptBridged/analysis/weeklies/2024-W27/README.md

 >   - File (Lines: 27,30): S:\ClearScriptBridged\node\lib\internal\blob.js
 >   - File (Lines: 91,1173): S:\ClearScriptBridged\node\lib\internal\url.js

+ECMAScript does not include a built-in Blob object.
+This binding is used to help generate Blob objects in Node.JS.
+It is used in the URL API to handle Blob URLs.

 # Internal Binding: block_list

 > Internal Binding: block_list